YNUYangX/Debris-covered-glacier-extraction/README.md

 ## Overview

-This project leverages DICE and other multi-source remote sensing data, using a U-Net deep learning model with CBAM attention mechanism to achieve high-precision automatic glacier segmentation.
+This project leverages multi-source remote sensing data, using a U-Net deep learning model with CBAM attention mechanism to achieve high-precision automatic glacier segmentation.
 It is suitable for glacier change monitoring, climate change research, and related applications.

 ## Model Architecture